aws/karpenter-provider-aws/website/content/en/preview/upgrade-guide/_index.md

     operator: Exists
 ```

+* v0.14.0 introduces support for custom AMIs without the need for an entire launch template.
+You must add the `ec2:DescribeImages` permission to the Karpenter Controller Role for this feature to work.
+This permission is needed for Karpenter to discover custom images specified.
+Read the [Custom AMI documentation here](../aws/provisioning/#amiselector) to get started
 * v0.14.0 adds an an additional default toleration (CriticalAddonOnly=Exists) to the Karpenter helm chart.
 This may cause Karpenter to run on nodes with that use this Taint which previously would not have been schedulable.
 This can be overriden by using `--set tolerations[0]=null`.

 ## Upgrading to v0.13.0+